 Each project investigates questions identified during the Commission's and its committees' and workgroups' deliberations of systems for improving hurricane performance of roofing systems.
-It is proposed that this funding track of leveraging outside funded roof research projects that answer fundamental building construction questions be continued going forward.
+The Committee proposed to the Commission the funding strategy of leveraging outside funded roof research projects that answer fundamental building construction questions be continued going forward.
 Roof research will continue to look at shingle system evaluation and improvement, innovative roof deck strength enhancement systems, roof tile wind-borne debris potential and innovative roof covering system wind performance.
-The goal to be ensuring technologies being introduced into the Florida market are appropriately evaluated for their application to this high wind region and ultimately establishing standards for uniform evaluation of different manufacturers' systems.
+The goal is to ensure that technologies being introduced into the Florida market are appropriately evaluated for their application to this high wind region and ultimately establishing standards for uniform evaluation of different manufacturers' systems.

 The study of roof component and cladding and roof attached structures and equipment must be conducted by various hurricane wind effects simulation methods.
 The beginning point of any such simulation studies is accurate characterization of the wind field and its effects.
-Then simulation models can be constructed to test various components and attachments.
+Simulation models can then be constructed to test various components and attachments.
 Research conducted in response to the 2004 and 2005 hurricanes was directed primarily to window and wall components and cladding.
 Work then began on roof systems.
 Future work will continue to focus primarily on roofing systems.